Ecwid/ecwid-api-docs/README.md

 ## Feb 5, 2019

 We added new feature to Ecwid – **Product Filters**.
-It can help customers to find products easiler when there are many products to choose from.
+It can help customers to find products easier when there are many products to choose from.

 - [Product Filters in Ecwid Help Center](https://support.ecwid.com/hc/en-us/articles/207807925)
 - [Product filters in Ecwid API Documentation](https://developers.ecwid.com/api-documentation/product-filters)